rockettheme/docs/Docs/wordpress/themes/voxel/demo_contentbottom.md

 #### Text
 ![][demo2]
 The second Text widget in the section is also pretty simple and straightforward.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <img class="rt-floatleft rt-image" src="http://demo.rockettheme.com/wordpress/wp_voxel/wp-content/rockettheme/rt_voxel_wp/frontpage/general/tut1.jpg" alt="image" style="margin-bottom: 15px;" />